-I’ve been writing since I was four.
-If you look hard enough, you might find my early writings scattered through university and high school publications and related ephemera.
+This page lists some tidbits that you might encounter, including special editions of published books.
+I’ve been writing since I was four, so if you look hard you might find other early writings scattered through university and high school ephemera.
+It’s all derivative at best, downright plagiaristic at worst, so I’d tell you not to bother.

 Much to my shock, it had fans.
 I just didn’t know about them.

 And they’re still some of my very favorite book covers.
 I still have the covers of the first edition Gatecrasher and the supplement, Believe it or Else!, hanging my office.
 Back in those days, book covers were painted.
 The gentleman who painted them went on to do some other visual things you might have heard of.
 These images are scanned from my author’s copies.

 Occasionally, someone asks me when I’m going to do a Gatecrasher novel.
 The answer is, never.
 It’s almost thirty years on, and I don’t believe the world any longer.
 I might revisit the genre, though, and use some of the Gatecrasher concepts.
 In my copious free time, of course.